khandakershahi/figmatohtml/readme.md

 # Figram to Responsive Web Demo Project

-This is a responsive web design from Figma file to HTMl from Ostad.
+This is a responsive web design from Figma file to HTML from Ostad.

 ## Features
 - Responsive Design